zpoint/CPython-Internals/BasicObject/long/long.md

 But how does CPython represent the variable size **int** in byte level?
 Let's see

-# how element stored inside
+# how is element stored inside

 ## ingeter 0